 Fostering low-carbon technology innovation and transfer: an in-depth study

-This project aims to broaden and refocus national and international policy agendas in order to improve prospects for enhancing technology development, diffusion and transfer.
-It seeks to translate the latest academic insights into policy, explore national and international instruments for advancing technology (including the emerging UNFCCC Technology Mechanism and bilateral initiatives), and examine technology value chains as case studies of where action could be taken.
+This project aimed to broaden and refocus national and international policy agendas in order to improve prospects for enhancing technology development, diffusion and transfer.
+It was designed to translate the latest academic insights into policy, explore national and international instruments for advancing technology (including the emerging UNFCCC Technology Mechanism and bilateral initiatives), and examine technology value chains as case studies of where action could be taken.

 To mitigate climate change, developed countries need to shift from current technologies towards those that result in lower carbon emissions.
 Emerging economies and developing countries require strategies to ensure, first, that technologies that enable low-carbon industrialisation are available, and second, that their emerging middle class populations embrace low-carbon options both at home and in transportation.

 Although many technologies exist to address climate change, there is a lack research on their development and use.
 Much of existing research has been based on poor conceptualisations of technology, technology innovation and technology transfer processes, as well as restrictive notions of relevant policy issues.
 For instance, the diverse and varying internal drivers that shape technology policy in most countries are rarely taken into account.
 National and international firms compete for finance and market share; however, it remains a challenge to successfully integrate private sector actors and interests into government-led initiatives to advance the development and deployment of low-carbon technologies.